emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 __Level 7 Highborn__

 * __Actions:__
-  * __Spurred to Movement:__ You may now spend a point of gumption to perform an action on your turn.
+  * __Spurred to Movement:__ You may can spend an action point to perform an action on your turn.

 __Level 8 Highborn__